vikingmanas/Car/README.md

 # Car
-Here's a README file for your GitHub repository:

----

 # Online Car Dealership System

 ### Team Nacros
 * **Team Members:** Anmol Kankarwal, Ritwick Srivastava, Happy Singh, Manas Dubey

----

 ## Project Overview

 The **Online Car Dealership System** is a user-centric platform designed to streamline the car buying and selling process, providing a more efficient and transparent alternative to traditional dealerships.
 Our solution offers an intuitive interface, real-time inventory, and comprehensive vehicle information to enhance user trust and convenience.